ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `StartFalling` - Emitted when a fall begins.
  * `StopFalling` - Emitted when a fall ends.
  * `StartMoving` - Emitted when movement in the play area begins.
- * `StopMoving` - Emitted when movement in the play area ends
+ * `StopMoving` - Emitted when movement in the play area ends.
- * `StartColliding` - Emitted when the body collider starts colliding with another game object
+ * `StartColliding` - Emitted when the body collider starts colliding with another game object.
- * `StopColliding` - Emitted when the body collider stops colliding with another game object
+ * `StopColliding` - Emitted when the body collider stops colliding with another game object.
+ * `StartLeaning` - Emitted when the body collider starts leaning over another game object.
+ * `StopLeaning` - Emitted when the body collider stops leaning over another game object.
+ * `StartTouchingGround` - Emitted when the body collider starts touching the ground.
+ * `StopTouchingGround` - Emitted when the body collider stops touching the ground.

 ### Unity Events